TehleelMir/Competitive-Programming/Majority Element.md

 <br><br>

 **O(n) && O(1) for space complexity**<br>
-Going through the array only once, and maintaining the space content by not using any extra array or hashmap using the Boyer-Moore Voting Algorithm ( yeah i also can't pronounce it)
+Going through the array only once, and maintaining the space constant by not using any extra array or hashmap using the Boyer-Moore Voting Algorithm ( yeah i also can't pronounce it)
 <br><br>
 **Code**<br>